Wednesday December 3 2025

 💸 Higher Cost

-Top-of-the-line Intel processors are typically more expensive than their AMD counterparts, especially in the high-performance categories.
-The difference can be as much as 100-200 euros for similar performance, money that could be spent on a better graphics card or more RAM.
+Top-of-the-line Intel processors are typically more expensive than AMD counterparts, especially in the high-performance categories.
+The difference can be as much as 100-200 euros for similar levels of power, money that could be invested in a better graphics card or more RAM.

 🔒 Limited Overclocking

-Only models with a "K" suffix (e.g. i5-14600K) support overclocking, and you also need an expensive Z-series motherboard (e.g. Z790).
-This significantly increases the overall cost if you want to experiment with increased speeds.
+Only models with a "K" suffix (e.g. i5-14600K) support overclocking, i.e. increasing the speed beyond the preset limits.
+In addition, you need an expensive Z-series motherboard (e.g. Z790).
+This significantly increases the overall cost if you want to experiment with higher speeds.

 🔄 Frequent Reception Changes

-Intel changes its processor socket more frequently than AMD, limiting the ability to upgrade without changing the motherboard.
-This means that when you want to upgrade to a newer processor, you may also need to change the motherboard, increasing the cost.
+Intel changes its processor sockets more frequently than AMD, limiting the ability to upgrade without changing the motherboard.
+This means that when you want to upgrade to a newer processor, you may also need to change the motherboard, increasing the cost and complexity of the upgrade.

 7. AMD Disadvantages